NomicFoundation/hardhat/packages/hardhat-waffle/README.md

 Also, you don't need to call `chai.use`.

-Note that by default, Hardhat save its compilation output into `artifacts/` instead of `build/`.
+Note that by default, Hardhat saves its compilation output into `artifacts/` instead of `build/`.
 You can either use that directory in your tests, or [customize your Hardhat config](https://hardhat.org/config/#path-configuration).